Parametric Motion, Speed vs. Velocity & Proving the Circumference

 \[C = \int_0^{\pi} |\vec{v}|\, dt = \int_0^{\pi} 2r\, dt = 2r \cdot \pi = 2\pi r\]

-Think of it this way: if you drive at a constant speed of \(2r\) for a duration of \(\pi\), you cover a distance of \(2r \times \pi\).
-It is the area of the rectangle under the constant velocity graph.
+Observe that traveling at a constant speed of \(2r\) for a duration of \(\pi\) yields a distance of \(2r \times \pi\).
+Geometrically, this is the area of the rectangle under the constant velocity graph.

 See the velocity graph – the area of the rectangle is the circumference: